Trump’s rhetoric versus Biden’s policies.

-Their administration, however, gave a lot of money to charities and civil society groups, launching the Young African Leadership Initiative (YALI) that has trained over ten thousand young leaders in the continent.
+Their administration, however, gave a lot of money to charities and civil society groups, launching the Young African Leadership Initiative (YALI) that has trained over 15,000 young leaders from across the continent.

 President Trump has never visited the continent in any capacity whatsoever, unlike all his predecessors.
 In his first term in office, Trump only met three African heads of state: President Muammadu Buhari of Nigeria, President Kenyatta of Kenya, and President Sisi of Egypt.